top of page

 Descendants of Daniel Knight

-Daniel Knight (1697-1782) was born in Byberry near Poquessing Creek, and the second-to-last son of Giles and Mary Knight.
-He was married 3 times: the first he married was Elizabeth Walker and had 3 children, including his son Jonathan Knight (1722-1772).
-Second he married Esther Walton after the death of his first wife.
-Third he married Mary Wilson after the death of his second wife.
+Daniel Knight (1697-1782) was born in Byberry near Poquessing Creek, and was the second-to-last son of Giles and Mary Knight.
+He married 3 times.
+The first was to Elizabeth Walker and they had 3 children, including his son Jonathan Knight (1722-1772).
+After Elizabeth died, he married Esther Walton, who subsequently died as well.
+Life in the New World was a hazardous time.
+Finally, he married Mary Wilson.

 Dr. Alexander Knight (1786-1827)

 Dr. Alexander Knight (1786-1827) was born in Byberry to Dr. Samuel and Mary Knight.
-He was educated at Byberry School, that was run by Watson Atkinson and John Comly, where he studied Latin.
+He was educated at Byberry School, which was run by Watson Atkinson and John Comly, where he studied Latin.
+Comly Road in Northeast Philadelphia is named for the family.

-With his interest in science and medicine, he decided to pursue this career, and graduated at the University of Pennsylvania with honors and support from Dr. John Otto, whom he maintained his friendship with until Dr. Otto's death.
+With an interest in science and medicine, he decided to pursue this career, and graduated at the University of Pennsylvania with honors.
+He had the support of Dr. John Otto, and maintained a friendship with until him until Otto's death.

-He went on a voyage to Lisbon and Canton where he established himself without any sponsorship or fortune.
+Alexander went on a voyage to Lisbon and Canton where he established himself in the medical field without any sponsorship or fortune.
 But with perseverance and commitment to his career, he began to get noticed by others.

-As a result, in 1814, he was appointed to Port Physician in Philadelphia, and served there for 13 years.
+As a result, in 1814, he was appointed the Port Physician in Philadelphia, and served there for 13 years.
 He died with hemoptysis (coughing up blood).

 Fun Fact #2: Alexander faced the yellow fever epidemic of 1793 while taking care of the poor.
 He contracted the disease afterwards.